bradrutkin/Bates-Short-Term-Semi-Autonomous-RC-CAR-2017/index.md

 Here is a video of Reed running the python file to start each motor.
 Notice how the motors go in each direction for 3 seconds.

 (Insert Video Here)

+### May 10, 2017
+We rebuilt the car...this took a lot of troubleshooting and time, therefore we were limited by what we could accomplish today.
+The car is now ready to drive using our python script.
+We corrupted our first SD card so...we will need to buy a new one.

+(Insert Photo)
+(Insert Video of Car moving)

+This is out GPIO MAP

+GPIO pins:

+2 red
+4
+6 gray
+8
+10
+12
+14
+16
+1
+3
+5
+7 purple
+9
+11 blue
+13 green
+15 yellow